 The most important thing for Forestry England is to keep the public, our staff, and contractors safe.
-To help us complete this work, we have temporarily closed the car park at Trinity Hill.
-Please follow all signs, diversions and closures at all times.
+The forest is still open for you to visit but please follow all signs and instructions at all times.
 These are for your safety, whether or not you can see or hear us working.
 This will help us to finish working as quickly as possible.
 Forestry work is very hazardous.
 A falling tree can weigh several tonnes and hit the ground at nearly 60mph.
 If a harvesting machine chainsaw snaps, it can fly through the forest like a bullet.

 What about the wildlife?

-Well managed forests are able to support more wildlife, and harvesting trees is an important part of a sustainable forest lifecycle.
 Before we start any forestry work, we carry out thorough ecological surveys to check for species such as birds, mammals, rodents, invertebrates, flora, and fungi.
-We also consider these against complex factors including tree health, how the ground slopes, soil condition, and likely rainfall when planning work that will support our long-term management plan.
-While working, we continue to check for wildlife and will adapt, pause or suspend work if we find any animal that must be protected.
+We consider these findings against complex factors including tree health, how the ground slopes, soil condition, and likely rainfall when planning work that will support our long-term management plan.

 Where can I find out more?